Vinnie Pasquantino Player Props: Royals vs. White Sox

-On Monday, Vinnie Pasquantino (.256 batting average in his past 10 games, with four doubles, two home runs, eight walks and nine RBI) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:40 PM ET.
+The Kansas City Royals, including Vinnie Pasquantino (.438 on-base percentage in past 10 games, 54 points above season-long percentage), take on starter Lance Lynn and the Chicago White Sox at Kauffman Stadium, Wednesday at 7:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Athletics.
+In his most recent game, he notched a home run while going 2-for-4 against the White Sox.

 Vinnie Pasquantino Game Info & Props vs. the White Sox